HowardLi1984/ECDFormer/README.md

 <p>

 ## ✏️ Citation
-If you find our paper, code, and dataset useful in your research, please consider giving a star :star: and citation :pencil:.
+<details open><summary>💡 If you find our paper, code, and dataset useful in your research, please consider giving a star ✨. </summary><p>

 ```BibTeX
 @article{li2024decoupled,